falkr/ttm4175/pages/iot-mqtt-chat.md

 * In Step 4, we add delivery receipts, read receipts and typing indications.

+:tip: Please visit the table on Teams / General / Files / Progress MQTT Chat.xlsx and mark which tasks you have done.

 ## The Chat User Interface

 The Chat UI is a Python class that shows the history of chat messages with each contact, and allows us to send messages.